 58 Pages Posted: 20 Dec 2017 Last revised: 6 Sep 2019

 Date Written: December 14, 2017

 We document three new facts about entrepreneurship.
 First, a majority of male entrepreneurs start a firm in the same or a closely related industry as their fathers’ industry of employment.
 Second, this tendency is correlated with intelligence: higher-IQ entrepreneurs are less likely to follow their fathers.
 Third, an entrepreneur that starts a firm in the same industry as where his father was employed tends to outperform entrepreneurs in the same industry whose fathers did not work in that industry.
-We consider various explanations for these facts and propose that “dinner table human capital”, where children obtain industry knowledge through their parents, is an important factor behind these facts.
+We consider various explanations for these facts and propose that “dinner table human capital”, where children obtain industry knowledge through their parents, is an important factor behind them.

 Suggested Citation: Suggested Citation